lbastigk/Nebulite/README.md

 The system allows complex game mechanics to be defined declaratively in JSON while maintaining type safety and performance through the underlying C++ engine.

-### Core Philosophy: Self-Other-Global Interactions
+### Core Philosophy: Self–Other–Global Interactions

 Inside the expression engine, objects interact through a three-tier context system:
 - **SELF**: The object broadcasting the logic